polkadot-fellows/RFCs/text/0047-random-assignment-of-availability-chunks.md

 [this comment](https://github.com/paritytech/polkadot-sdk/issues/598#issuecomment-1792007099) for preliminary performance results.

-In this scheme, the relay chain node will first attempt to retrieve the N/3 systematic chunks from the validators that should hold them, before falling back to recovering from regular chunks, as before.
+In this scheme, the relay chain node will first attempt to retrieve the ~N/3 systematic chunks from the validators that should hold them, before falling back to recovering from regular chunks, as before.

 ### Chunk assignment function

 #### Properties
-The function that decides the chunk index for a validator should be parametrised by at least `(validator_index, session_index, block_number, core_index)` and have the following properties:
+The function that decides the chunk index for a validator should be parameterized by at least `(validator_index, session_index, block_number, core_index)` and have the following properties:
 1. deterministic